SolarWinds Supply Chain Hack – The hack that shone a light on the gaps in the cybersecurity of governments and big companies

 Do not underestimate the threat – Start Acting now.

-The investigation is still ongoing by the SolarWinds security team, and the dedicated security firms without any conclusion to the case at the moment.
 To follow the SolarWinds security advisory blog page for the latest updates on the investigation, and recommended actions for their affected software versions, click here.

-We hope that this article has taught you something new.
+We hope that this write up has taught you something new.
 If you enjoyed it, the best way that you can support us is to share it!
 If you’d like to hear more about us, you can find us on LinkedInTwitterYouTube.

-Are u a security researcher?
-Or a company that writes articles or write ups about Cyber Security, Offensive Security (related to information security in general) that match with our specific audience and is worth sharing?
+Are you a security researcher?
+Or a company that writes articles about Cyber Security, Offensive Security (related to Information Security in general) that match with our specific audience and is worth sharing?
+If you want to express your idea in an article contact us here for a quote: [email protected]

 Merch